tsengsational/nytimes-challenge-front/readme.md

 Then, in the `/nytimes-challenge-front` directory, run this following commands:

 ```
-npm install
-npm run serve
+npm install && npm run serve
 ```

 This should start the Vue development server on `localhost:8080`.
+Navigate to [HERE](http://localhost:8080) once the server is running and the Vue app should load.

 **NOTE:**
 If your machine's local IP address is not `127.0.0.1`, you will need to change the IP address in the config file located in `src/config.js`